Cyberbullying Explained

 Standing up to cyberbullying

-If you see someone being targeted online, you can be an upstander and report any nasty messages, false information, photos or fake accounts directly to the website or platform/app where it is happening.
+If you see someone being targeted online, you can be an Upstander and report any nasty messages, false information, photos or fake accounts directly to the website or platform/app where it is happening.
 This can be done anonymously, so no one knows it was you.

 There are things you can do to directly support the person being targeted.
 By being an upstander, you’re letting the person know they don't need to face this on their own.